 - 4:39 Average website session length

-- 1st page Google search ranking for "electric motors Canada"
+- #2 Organic search ranking for "electric motors Canada"

 Techtop Canada is the Canadian arm of a leading electric motor manufacturer and one of the largest exporters in China.
 A family-owned company since 1985, everyone at Techtop Canada understands that openness and unity are key to creating a dynamic and ethical work environment, where passion is greater than profit, and ethics trump ego.
 In short, they're our kind of people.